Name: Kagiso Madibana

 Biggest success: Due to our fundraising efforts and awareness campaigns, we have been able to donate school shoes and sanitary pads to different schools almost every month.
 When we started out we were using our personal finances and asking our friends and family for donations.
 We have had big organizations in our country calling to partner with us.
 Our biggest has been the projects we worked on with the South African High Commission in Botswana, where we donated school shoes, 6 months worth of food, sanitary pads, and photocopy machines to three different villages in honour of Mandela Day.

-Related: Good on the Ground
+Related: Stories of women entrepreneurs doing Good on the Ground

 What is your top challenge and how you have addressed it?
 Our biggest challenge had always been finances and logistical issues.
 We used to accept donations in the form of school shoes and sanitary pads but we would struggle with finding cheap ways to transport the donations to the remote areas.
 Ever since we started our fund-raising initiatives, in the form of hiking activities and yoga sessions, we have ensured we have enough money for logistics.